emsifa/evo/README.md

 #### `LoggedUser` Attribute

 `LoggedUser` attribute is used to get current logged user instance from `request()->user()`.
-You can use it like any other request attributes before, just make sure if its optional, you have to make it nullable and give it null default value.
+You can use it like any other request attributes before, just make sure if its optional, you have to make it nullable and set default value to null.

 ```php
 public function show(